aazon/aazon/content/posts/001 How to get a directory with a predefined set of files.md

     hidden: true
   register: _dir_files

-- name: remove files that are not in the list
+- name: remove files that are not on the list
   file:
     path: "{{ item.path }}"
     state: absent
   when: "item.path | basename not in nginx_configs | default([])"
   with_items: "{{ _dir_files.files | default([]) }}"
   notify: reload nginx

 - name: add required configs
   copy:
     src: "{{ item }}"